January 2025

 Format: DOWNLOADABLE PDF

-This conference focuses on next steps for child online safety regulation, policy and practice in the UK.
+This conference focused on next steps for child online safety regulation, policy and practice in the UK.

-Key stakeholders and policymakers will discuss the development of new regulation under the Online Safety Act, including assessing Ofcom’s recently published Illegal Harms Codes and guidance.
+Key stakeholders and policymakers discussed the development of new regulation under the Online Safety Act, including assessing Ofcom’s recently published Illegal Harms Codes and guidance.

-The conference will also be an opportunity to examine the way forward for protecting against child sexual abuse material, with a further consultation to expand the Codes, looking at account banning, hash matching, and the use of AI in tackling CSAM expected in spring 2025.
+The conference was also an opportunity to examine the way forward for protecting against child sexual abuse material, with a further consultation on expanding the Codes, looking at account banning, hash matching and the use of AI in tackling CSAM, expected in spring 2025.

-We expect discussion on the strategic priorities for online safety laid out by the Secretary of State for Science, Innovation and Technology in November 2024, and consideration of issues raised during Ofcom’s consultation on Protecting Children from Harms Online.
-Discussion will focus on the role of education providers, new approaches to improving children’s media literacy, and the relationship between offline and online spaces.
+We expected discussion on the strategic priorities for online safety laid out by the Secretary of State for Science, Innovation and Technology in November 2024, and consideration of issues raised during Ofcom’s consultation on Protecting Children from Harms Online.
+Discussion focused on the role of education providers, new approaches to improving children’s media literacy, and the relationship between offline and online spaces.

-The agenda looks at latest developments in addressing practicalities of implementing age verification requirements, with reports that a potential future social media ban for under-16s in the UK is being considered.
-Identifying and classifying content, and issues around attention-retaining features that may negatively impact children, will also be discussed.
-Sessions will assess next steps for safeguarding against harmful content, including embedding safety by design, the future regulation and responsibilities relating to livestreaming sites, and challenges around moderating livestreams and homepage feeds.
+The agenda looked at implications of moves in the United States to end fact-checking within some social media platforms, and latest developments in addressing practicalities of implementing age verification requirements.
+Identifying and classifying content, and issues around attention-retaining features that may negatively impact children, were also discussed.
+Sessions assessed next steps for safeguarding against harmful content, including embedding safety by design, future regulation and responsibilities relating to livestreaming sites, and challenges around moderating livestreams and homepage feeds.

-Considerations around the balance between freedom of expression and online safety will be discussed, particularly in the context of identifying, classifying and moderating journalistic content.
-Attendees will also discuss privacy considerations and the provision of information for age verification purposes, and to emergency services and through the legal system.
+Considerations around the balance between freedom of expression and online safety were discussed, particularly in the context of identifying, classifying and moderating journalistic content.
+Attendees also discussed privacy considerations and the provision of information for age verification purposes, to emergency services and through the legal system.

-The potential positive contribution and potential threats emanating from emerging technologies, such as AI, on online safety will be explored, looking at the adequacy of current legislation in regulating AI’s effects on internet safety.
-We also expect discussion on next steps for innovation to support child protection and the development of automated detection and areas for further research, following Ofcom’s Evaluation in Online Safety: A Discussion of Hate Speech Classification and Safety Measures, published in March 2024.
+The potential positive contribution to online safety of emerging technologies - and potential threats emanating from them - were explored, looking at the adequacy of current legislation in regulating AI’s effects on internet safety and the recently announced crackdown on sexually explicit deepfakes.
+We also expected discussion on next steps for innovation to support child protection and the development of automated detection, and areas for further research following Ofcom’s Evaluation in Online Safety: A Discussion of Hate Speech Classification and Safety Measures, published in March 2024.

-Further sessions will focus on international cooperation and enhancing collaboration to protect children online, with recent commitments to international regulatory consistency, looking at opportunities for sharing expertise, and exploring next steps for international private-public collaboration.
+Further sessions focused on enhancing international cooperation to protect children online, with recent commitments to international regulatory consistency, looking at opportunities for sharing expertise and next steps for private-public collaboration.

-We are pleased to be able to include keynote sessions with: Michael Tunks, Principal, Online Safety, Ofcom; Owen Bennett, Head, International Online Safety, Ofcom; Martin Harris Hess, Head, Sector for the Protection of Minors Online, European Commission; and Prof Sonia Livingstone, Professor, Department of Media and Communications, LSE.
+We are pleased to have been able to include keynote sessions with: Michael Tunks, Principal, Online Safety, Ofcom; Owen Bennett, Head, International Online Safety, Ofcom; Martin Harris Hess, Head, Sector for the Protection of Minors Online, European Commission; Prof Sonia Livingstone, Professor, Department of Media and Communications, LSE; Ben Bradley, Government Relations and Public Policy Manager, TikTok; and Till Sommer, Vice President, Clarity.

 - policy and regulation: implementation of Ofcom’s Illegal Harms Codes and guidance - key considerations for the Government’s strategic priorities for online safety - Ofcom’s consultation and next steps - options for strengthening the Online Safety Act - addressing key stakeholder concerns